adunning/future-of-the-book/schedule.md

 - From scroll to codex
 - What is digital text?
-- Lab: Text editors, word processors, and Regular Expressions
+- Lab: Text editors, word processors, and markup

 ### Read